RussellSnyder/RandomColors.js/README.md

 # RandomColors.js
-**Note that colors are not possible like this using only css**<br>
+I developed these functions because it is impossible to color elements inside of tags individually using css.<br>
+This library wraps all elements in <span> tags and then colors them in different schemes<br>
-a series of js algorithms that change colors of html documents -just add the color scheme name in the class of the section you want, and done!
+just add the color scheme name in the class of the section you want, and done!<br>
--Check out index.html to see these guys in action
+-Check out index.html to see these guys in action<br>
+**Enjoy!**